drsapg/tidydata/README.md

 * run_analysis.R : All the R work

 ## Aproach
-This was the steps I followed
+These were the steps I followed
 1. Download the datafile
 2. Unzip the file if it wasn't downoladed before
 3. Create a matrix with the column names using the features.txt file